blabla1337/skf-flask/skf/markdown/code_examples/php/1-code_example--File_upload--.md

 			while(($filetype[$takeLastValue] != "png") && ($filetype[$takeLastValue] != "jpg")){

-				//Set a log for whenever there is unexpected userinput with a threat level
+				//Set a log for whenever there is an unexpected userinput with a threat level
 				$log -> setLog($_SESSION['userID'],"Unrestrected image extension upload",
 				"FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

 				/*
 				Set counter; if counter hits 3, the user's session must be terminated.
-				After 3 session terminations the user acount should be blocked Since the high threat level there will be imediate session termination */
+				After 3 session terminations the user acount should be blocked Since the high threat level will lead to immediate session termination */
 				$log -> setCounter(3);